jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

   d.
 Z
 6) True or False – X was originally not opensourced by MIT in 1984

-7) For Ubuntu 18.04 what is the default desktop environment being used?
+7) What is the model that the X server uses to render screens?

 8) What is the name of the successor GUI compositor to X being created by the X.org foundation?
   a.
 KDE
   b.
 Y
   c.
 Wayland Project
   d.
 Jennings Project
 9) What is the name of Ubuntu’s, now deprecated, GUI compositor replacement for X?
-(Just the name)

 10) What are the 3 types of Linux window managers?